sensei-hacker/inavwiki/MSP-Navigation-Messages.md

 | flag | uchar | 0xa5 = last, otherwise set to 0 (or 0x48 (72) for FBH WP, inav 3.1+)|

-The values for the various parameters are given in the section “WayPoint / Action Attributes” Note that altitude is measured from the "home" location, not absolute above mean sea level.
+The values for the various parameters are given in the section “WayPoint / Action Attributes” Note that altitude is measured from the "home" location, not absolute above mean sea level, unless the absolute altitude flag is set for a WP (inav 3.0 and later).

 ## MSP_NAV_STATUS